-In the Monk-1 problem four rules and two exceptions have been generated, altogether composed of 14 atomic formulas.
+In the Monk-1 problem 4 rules and 2 exceptions have been generated, altogether composed of 14 atomic formulae.
 They classify the training data without any errors.

 Although the definition of the Monk-2 problem is very simple, the training process required much more effort.
 As shown in Table VI it needed the biggest number of passes of the algorithm.
 Each of the three first rule searching stages ended with some exceptions and thence required additional stages.
 Moreover last stages made the impression that the relations among the training samples were very difficult to detect.
 Three passes trained networks with two hidden units, and the last one required even four units.
 It is worth to point out that the four nodes of the network constructed during the last pass are responsible for correct classification of just five examples.
 This shows how the neurons trained in the final passes of our algorithm can specialize in recognizing patterns which do not resemble other patterns.
-Sixteen rules and eight exceptions were extracted from the resulting network.
-The number of atomic formulas which compose them is 132.